-Truck Camper Magazine makes some critical safety changes to the propane systems and tanks in an eleven year old truck camper.
+Truck Camper Magazine makes some critical safety changes to the propane systems and tanks in an eleven year used truck camper.
 What is that nasty black liquid dripping from the regulator?

 This past summer, Angela and I adopted an orphaned 2004 Alpenlite 1100.
 Although not physically abused, our new-to-us camper friend was clearly neglected.

 The fire, CO, and propane detectors were out of date.
 The roof and exterior seals were in need of repair.
-The water systems were leaking from not being properly winterized.
+The water systems needed a look over and parts were leaking from not being properly winterized.
 From fifty paces the camper looked great but, up close, she really needed our help.

 In fact, the more we studied the condition of our “new” camper, the more I was reminded of the Ecto-1 from the 1984 film Ghostbusters.
 In a classic scene with Bill Murray, Dan Aykroyd’s character, Ray Stantz, brings home a 1959 Cadillac ambulance and explains, “Everybody can relax, I found the car.
 (It) needs some suspension work and shocks… brakes, brake pads, lining, steering box, transmission, rear-end… Also new rings, muffler, a little wiring…”